Abney Park (band)

-Abney Park is a steampunk band based in Seattle.
+Abney Park is an American rock band based in Seattle.
 The band is named after an iconic gothic cemetery, the Abney Park Cemetery in London where Robert Brown, the founder of the band, lived and studied for a period in 1988.
 Formerly a goth band, Abney Park has transformed their look and sound and has been called the "quintessential spokespeople for the steampunk subculture."

 History

 Early days

 Abney Park is the creative brainchild of Robert Brown, who formed the band in 1997 and continues to be the lead singer, principal songwriter, artistic director, and chief manager of the band.
 Brown released the first full-length album, Abney Park, in 1998, and in 1999 released Return to the Fire.
 The band's third album, Cemetery Number 1, drew from their first two albums as well as introducing several new songs.
 These early albums pioneered steampunk themes prior to the band's adoption of the steampunk label with lyrics depicting clockwork boys and steam-powered dystopian cities (The Change Cage and Twisted and Broken).

 In 1998 the Tacoma-based counter culture magazine Pandemonium first labeled Abney Park a goth band, citing their electronic sound and Robert Brown's deep baritone voice.
 This label stuck, and influenced the band's musical and visual style, which culminated with their 2002 release From Dreams Or Angels.
 Their songs The Change Cage, Black Day and No Life each reached number one on the industrial, darkwave and black metal music charts.

 In 2005, the band released Taxidermy, which is a collection of new versions of songs from past albums, three live tracks, and two covers.
 In 2006, the release of the album The Death of Tragedy marked the beginning of a major change for the band, as their music departed from a goth/pagan sound to a more world music/fusion sound.